nfzerox/launchbad-revived/README.md

 # Update
-This terminal command also has the same effect, however you will lose the new Spotlight.
+This terminal command also has the same effect and doesn't require disabling SIP, however you will lose the new Spotlight.

 ```
 sudo mkdir -p /Library/Preferences/FeatureFlags/Domain